Jamila (novel)

-Jamila is the first major novel by Chingiz Aitmatov, published originally in Russian in 1958.

-The novelette brought international fame to Aitmatov, when it came to the attention of Louis Aragon who translated it into French and in a preface lauded it as the "world's most beautiful love story".
+Jamila is the first major novel by Chinghiz Aitmatov, published originally in Russian in 1958.
+The novelette brought international fame to Aitmatov, when it came to the attention of Louis Aragon, who translated it into French and in a preface lauded it as the "world's most beautiful love story".

 Plot

 The novel is told from the point of view of a fictional Kyrgyz artist, Seit, who tells the story by looking back on his childhood.
 The story recounts the love between his new sister-in-law Jamilya and a local crippled young man, Daniyar, while Jamilya's husband, Sadyk, is "away at the front" (as a Soviet soldier during World War II).
 As a fifteen-year-old male of the family, in a patriarchal setting, it is Seit's duty to monitor his sister-in-law's behaviour in the absence of her husband.

 Analysis

 Although Aitmatov presents life in the story's setting as patriarchal, it is not presented as outright oppressive.
 Seit keeps Jamilia and Daniyar's love secret, viewing it as freedom, a freedom that he as the older first person narrator explains prompted him to choose a career as an artist.

 Equally as not repeating the stereotypical patriarchal depiction of pre-Revolutionary Kyrgyzstan, the story similarly does not adopt the Soviet stereotype of women unflinchingly loyal in their husbands's absences, something that was provocative for Soviet literature at the time.